inkVerb/VIP/501-shell/Lesson-09.md

   - *This replaces the Piece Title with a form*
   - *This was heavily adopted from the first and final AJAX examples in Lesson 6*
   - *It is accompanies by several other JavaScript that you can search by double-clicking*
-- *Nearly all JavaScript loads from pieces.php and in.piecesfunctions.php, not sent from AJAX (ajax.metaedit.php)*
+- *Nearly all JavaScript loads from pieces.php and in.metaeditfunctions.php, not sent from AJAX (ajax.metaedit.php)*
 - *Some JavaScript was migrated from edit.php*
 - *Basic layout:*
 ```html